 "Umm, Bella?
 You know what, I think I'm done here, can we go look at one of the...clothing shops?"

 She seemed surprised, but agreed.
 I was breathing a sigh of relief when we exited the little boutique.
 Lauren seemed to be looking through a rack of new arrivals and the others wouldn't leave without her.

 My sense of ease died quickly.
 After only a few minutes of browsing Jessica and Lauren made their way into the shop we had decided upon.

-It was almost like they were following us.
-The truth was that I thought they were, I certainly wouldn't have put it past them, but I didn't tell Bella that.
-She was already under the a lot of strain, she didn't need to worry about what other people were saying about her as well.
-Though, I was sure she'd heard it all by that point, but she deserved at least a few hours of peace.
+It was almost like they were following us, I certainly wouldn't have put it past them, but I didn't tell Bella that.
+She was already under a lot of strain, she didn't need to worry about what other people were doing.
+I was sure she'd heard it all by that point, but she deserved at least a few hours of peace.

-"We just wanted to see this shop is all Ange!"
+"We just wanted to see this shop is all Ang!"
 Lauren exclaimed.